[Table of Contents] | [Implementing ATAG 2.0]

-This specification provides guidelines for designing web content authoring
+This standard provides guidelines for designing web content authoring

-tools that are both (1) more accessible to authors with disabilities and (2) designed to enable,
+tools that are both more accessible to authors with disabilities (Part A) and designed to enable,

-support, and promote the production of more accessible web content by all authors.
+support, and promote the production of more accessible web content by all authors (Part B).
+See Authoring Tool Accessibility Guidelines (ATAG) Overview for an introduction and links to ATAG technical and educational material.

 This section describes the status of this document at the time of its publication.
 Other documents may supersede this document.
 A list of current W3C publications and the latest revision of this technical report can be found in the W3C technical reports index at http://www.w3.org/TR/.